The Broader Landscape of Robustness in Algorithmic Statistics: Contamination

 A classic and well-studied way to capture this style of robustness is Huber's contamination model~\cite{Huber64} from Statistics.
 In this model, $(1-\eta)n$ samples are drawn i.i.d.\ from a distribution $\cD$, and $\eta n$ samples are drawn i.i.d.\ from some other (adversarially chosen) distribution.
 The resulting dataset is thus drawn from a mixture of the original distribution and another distribution with $\eta$-mixing weight, and can be viewed as simulating an adversary who can add a small fraction of data to the dataset.

 We will focus on an even stronger adversary, known as the \emph{$\eta$-strong contamination model}.
 In this model, $n$ samples are first drawn i.i.d.\ from a distribution $\cD$.
 An adversary is allowed to inspect these samples, and replace any $\eta n$ of them with arbitrary other datapoints.\footnote{A common question is whether the algorithm has knowledge of the corruption fraction $\eta$.
-This turns out to not matter much~\cite{JainOR22}.
+In most cases, this turns out to not matter much~\cite{JainOR22} (though there are exceptions, e.g., for identifiability reasons when both $\eta$ and the covariance matrix are unknown, see Exercise 1.7 (b) of~\cite{DiakonikolasK22}).
 For simplicity, we will assume $\eta$ is known.} The resulting (modified) dataset is provided to the algorithm.

-This setting is more challenging than Huber's contamination model, in that strong contamination allows the adversary to a) see the realization of the samples before choosing their contamination strategy (sometimes called an \emph{adaptive} adversary); and b) modify points (or, equivalently, add \emph{and} remove points), whereas a Huber adversary can only add points.\footnote{Though it is beyond the scope of this piece, understanding how these differences in capability affect the power of an adversary remain at the frontier of research~\cite{BlancLMT22,BenDavidBKL23}.} In particular, this captures the setting where samples are drawn from a distribution which is $\eta$-close to $\cD$ in \emph{total variation distance}, thus expressing situations such as model misspecification.
+This setting is more challenging than Huber's contamination model, in that strong contamination allows the adversary to a) see the realization of the samples before choosing their contamination strategy (sometimes called an \emph{adaptive} adversary); and b) modify points (or, equivalently, add \emph{and} remove points), whereas a Huber adversary can only add points.\footnote{Though it is beyond the scope of this piece, understanding how these differences in capability affect the power of an adversary remain at the frontier of research~\cite{BlancLMT22,BenDavidBKL23, BlancV25,LechnerBK25}.} In particular, this captures the setting where samples are drawn from a distribution which is $\eta$-close to $\cD$ in \emph{total variation distance}, thus expressing situations such as model misspecification.
 Despite the power of the adversary in the strong contamination model, we will see that it is still possible to achieve compelling algorithmic results.